 - You will reflect on how the study of counselling theory, the use of counselling skills and feedback received can inform personal development and growth, in particular your understanding of self.

 You will need to complete the Counselling Concepts level 2 course or equivalent, complete an application form and attend a group selection session.
-The deadline for applications to be received is Friday 26th April.

 You will also need to have at least a level 2 or GCSE grade C/4 qualification in English Language.